 The Bar Exam

 Obviously, passing the bar exam is critically important, but do not let the bar exam dominate your curricular choices.
 Law school is not an extended bar review course.
-That said, we provide below some basic information on the subject areas covered by the bar exams most of you will take, and then offer some bar-exam-related advice to students who performed poorly in their first-year courses.
+That said, we provide below some basic information on the subject areas covered by the bar exams most of you will take, New Jersey and New york.

 The essay portion of the New Jersey bar exam consists of seven essay questions.
 Six of the questions focus on one or more of the six MBE subjects (and generally do not require knowledge of local New Jersey law); the seventh question focuses on both federal and New Jersey civil procedure.
 The Bar Examiners have stated that the New Jersey essay questions “may be framed in the context of fact situations involving, and interrelated with, the following subjects: agency; conflicts of law; corporations; equity; family law; partnership; Uniform Commercial Code Articles 2 (Sales), 3 (Commercial Paper), and 9 (Secured Transactions); wills, trusts, and estates; zoning and planning; and disciplinary rules.”
 Accordingly, the Bar Examiners advise, “familiarity with the basic principles and concepts of those subjects may help the candidate in answering the questions.”